cretz/pgnio/README.md

-# AsyncPG
+# PgNio

-AsyncPG is an asynchronous PostgreSQL client for Java and the JVM.
+PgNio is an asynchronous PostgreSQL client for Java and the JVM.
 It was built to solve both simple and advanced Postgres needs without being too opinionated or inflexible.
 Since all protocol features are supported callers can take advanced approaches to problems.

-See the latest [Javadoc](https://jitpack.io/com/github/cretz/asyncpg/driver/master-SNAPSHOT/javadoc/) for the driver on the master branch (note, lazily generated so may be slow and/or need refresh on initial access).
+See the latest [Javadoc](https://jitpack.io/com/github/cretz/pgnio/driver/master-SNAPSHOT/javadoc/) for the driver on the master branch (note, lazily generated so may be slow and/or need refresh on initial access).
 It excludes all protected items since they are numerous and for extensibility only.
 TODO: show maven central javadocs instead once built